9V1KG/hass-openwebrx/README.md

 mqtt: !include mqtt.yaml
 template: !include templates.yaml
 ```

+### Macros

+Custom defined jinja macros are stored in the hass data sub-directory `custom_templates`.

 ### Homeassistant Ping (ICMP) integration

 To check the online status of your OpenWebRX, you also need to add the **Ping (ICMP)** Integration.